Strawberry Rhubarb Pie

 Cook 1 hour

-slice of strawberry rhubarb pie with vanilla ice cream on white plate
+Slice of strawberry rhubarb pie topped with a scoop of vanilla ice cream on a white plate.

 Pin this now to find it later